grnet/synnefo/snf-app/docs/src/admin-guide.rst

 ***********

-This section describes a sample nginx configuration which uses FastCGI to relay requests to Synnefo.
+This section describes a sample nginx configuration which uses FastCGI to relay requests to synnefo.
 Use a distribution-specific mechanism (e.g., APT) to install nginx, then activate the following nginx configuration file by placing it under ``/etc/nginx/sites-available`` and symlinking under ``/etc/nginx/sites-enabled``: